 Intensified Talks Coming Up in July

 There is still a lot of work to be done, as the fourth negotiation round in the beginning of June ended in deadlock.
 EU and UK leaders recognised this during a “high-level” video call on 15 June.
 Following this call, European Council President Charles Michel announced that both sides agreed to “intensify the negotiations”.
-Starting on 29 June, negotiators will meet in person on a weekly basis to try to unlock the EU/UK trade deal.
+From 29 June on, negotiators have met in person on a weekly basis to try to unlock the EU/UK trade deal.

 Although the expectations of the fifth negotiation round are positive, few observers believe that the negotiators can resolve the main sticking points between the two sides, such as fishing and competition regulations and state aid rules.
 The positions on these issues are still too far apart and with the current mandates and red lines it is difficult to imagine the two sides reaching an agreement by the end of the year.

 German Presidency Taking Charge of the Political Process